jmartinez3498/First-rpg/README.md

 I cleaned up a lot of duplicate functions.
 I think theres a little more refactoring to do on map tiles.
 Need to fix out of bounds errors when moving (do later on separate branch).

+# 10/14/2021 update
+Fixed out of bounds errors

+# 10/21/2021 update
+I wanted to figure out how to make creating new maps more streamlined.
+I am going to create the maps in a text editor so I can visualize the layout.
+Then I am going to read the map from the file and create the map object from the layout.
+I can actually instantiate the map and everything on it from a text file map that has the corresponding items on it.
+I would just have to create the logic to do so.

+Finished product 1.0 would include running the application where it greats you and introduces you to the game.
+You type in the name for your character and the game begins.
+You are required to kill 2 enemies, the first drops money and a weapon.
+The money is used to buy a shield at the vendor which is required to kill the second enemy.
+If you don't have the shield he will kill you before you kill him and you are defeated.
+If you defeat him, he drops a key that opens a door which wins you the game.
+Note that the door is not openable if you don't have the key.

+Funcitonality still needed:
+-boundary tile functionality
+-read map layout from text file
+-introduce game
+-vendor interaction
+-enemy interaction
+-door interaction

+I would consider this version 0.8

+# 11/3/2021 update
+I wanted to move character instantiation to text files as well.
+I would first create the map using the map text files, then I would place all the characters on the map using another text file.
+Alternatively, I can just ignore this for now, and only focus on creating a map with boundaries from the text files while still inputing the objects manually.
+I think it would require more code refactoring, but I don't think I want to do this because my goal is for a really small game.
+If I was making a more fleshed out game, I could improve my code, but I want to work on other things independent of this game.